The fine print.

 Will you contact me in the future?

-You may be re-contacted in the future through email to participate in additional research studies or to take the memory test again.
-Participation in future studies is completely voluntary.
+You may be contacted in the future via email to offer you to participate in new scientific research studies or to take the memory test again.
+Participation in any of our studies is completely voluntary.

-I agree to take part in this research.
-I feel that I understand what I am getting into, and I know I am free to leave the experiment at any time.
+I agree to take part in this scientific project.
+I have read and understand the information above, and I know I am free to leave the experiment at any time.

 If you would like a copy of the consent form for your records, click here to print one.